isomerpages/edb-ostln/_singapore-space-ecosystem/Ecosystem.md

 permalink: /singapore-space-ecosystems/highlights/
 description: ""
 ---
 Although Singapore's space ecosystem is relatively nascent, its growth is accelerating and the organizations involved have made great strides in expanding their areas of expertise.
-There are currently over 50 companies active in different sections of the entire value chain -  from design and manufacturing to satellite based services such as data processing.
+Singapore's space sector contributes to about $1 Billion to Singapore's GDP, and comprises 2,000 professionals working in over 50 companies active in different sections of the entire value chain -  from design and manufacturing to satellite based services such as data processing.

 For more information on some of these companies and organizations, please download a copy of our corporate brochure [here](/about-us/brochure/).